 Interestingly enough, the restorative effects of the nature walk were independent of the participants’ enjoyment of the walk.
 The poor students were sent out for a walk at four different times of year, including January.
 While the students understandably enjoyed the walk less at certain times of year, the students who walked through the arboretum still got the same mental benefits.

-This study is not the first to demonstrate efficacy of nature in calming the mind.
+This study is not the first to demonstrate power of nature to calm the mind.
 In the late 1990s, researchers at a public housing development noticed that the women who lived in apartments with plants and trees immediately outside seemed to fare better than those who lived in apartment buildings without such landscaping.
 When the researchers measured these women’s concentration and attention through various tests, they found that the women who lived among the trees scored higher than the other women in the housing development.

 You can read the University of Michigan study by clicking here.

-The temptation for kids to come home and slump in front of the iPad or computer is real , especially at the beginning of the school year.
-New teachers, new classes, new schedules– to say nothing of re-learning how to intellectually engage for hours at a time.
-Homework and extracurricular activities require kids to recharge in a short period of time, though, so mindless activities are a luxury few kids these days can afford.
-The best way to beat the after-school slump may be some time outside.
-Whether your family walks home from school or the bus, relaxes for a few minutes in the yard, or simply does homework on the porch, try to incorporate some time with nature into your afternoon routine!
+During COVID-19, the temptation for families to slump in front of the iPad or computer is intense.
+The best way to beat the screen blues is some time outside!
+Whether your family walks around the neighborhood, relaxes for a few minutes in the yard, or simply does homework on the porch, try to incorporate some time with nature into your routine!